-- No long waiting period for your child to be tested and our reports are not done on the "assembly line".
+No long waiting period for your child to be tested.

-We have a very high success rate because, we provide both assessment and educational services, attend school meetings, as well comming up with practical recommendations for the learning or behavior issues.
-We continue to work with the school and family until school success is achieved.
+We have a high success rate because, not only provide assessment of learning and behavior difficulties, but in addition we continue to work with both school and family until school success is achieved.

 - Strengths and weaknesses in academics